The Apprenticeship Levy

 The government plans to provide funding for three million new Apprenticeships by 2020.
 To help fund this growth, businesses will be expected to pay the Apprenticeship Levy, which aims to raise £3 billion a year.

 What is the Apprenticeship Levy?

 The Levy is a new tax on employers’ pay bills.
 It has been set at 0.5% of the annual pay bill, but there will be exemptions for small businesses and an annual allowance to offset against the Levy payment.

 When does the Levy come into effect?

-It comes into effect in April 2017.
+It came into effect in April 2017.
 Payments will be collected by HMRC through PAYE in much the same way as tax and National Insurance is collected.
 First payments will be made in May 2017.

 Follow the links below for more information:

 Is my business affected?

 If your annual pay bill is £3 million or more, then you will be paying the Levy.
 Currently only your payroll above £3 million is subject to the 0.5% levy which effectively gives you a £15,000 allowance.

 If you pay the Levy and employ apprentices you can receive government top-up funds which is currently 10% additional funding paid into your digital account.
 You will then be able to use digital vouchers to spend your funds on apprenticeship programmes from John Ruskin College.

 It is expected that over 98% of businesses will not be required to pay the Levy, but will be able to benefit from the funds raised.